Novastar Ventures Backs The Growth Of Sistema.Bio In Africa

-Sistema partners with Novastar Ventures to drive growth, expand into African markets, and advance sustainable agricultural and energy solutions.

-NAIROBI, KENYA, January 14, 2025 /EINPresswire / -- Sistema, a global leader in the delivery of biogas technology

-, financing, and services for family farmers worldwide, announces Novastar Ventures as its newest investor .
+Sistema ( ), a global leader in the delivery of biogas technology, financing, and services for family farmers worldwide, announces Novastar Ventures ( ) as its newest investor.
 Novastar has joined Sistema's recent internal financing round of USD 7.75 million with a USD 3.5 million investment.
 This will accelerate Sistema's expansion into new African markets, new agricultural and energy products and its overall growth.“Novastar Ventures' investment strengthens Sistema's mission to empower low-resourced farmers with sustainable solutions that drive economic growth, climate resilience, and regenerative agriculture.
 Together, we are scaling impactful technologies that benefit both people and the planet,” said Joyce Cacho, Board Chairman of Sistema.

 Steve Beck, Co-founder and Managing Partner at Novastar, said:“Sistema's innovative technology and financing empowers family farmers to transform farm waste into renewable energy and fertilizer.
 This unlocks economic, health, and productivity benefits for farmers, building their resilience to climate change while reducing substantial greenhouse gas emissions.
 Sistema is the first investment from our third fund, the Novastar Ventures Africa People and Planet Fund III (NVIII), which invests in transformative businesses that align the economic interests of Africa's growing population with planet-positive technologies.
 We are excited to partner with Sistema at this inflection point, as the company unlocks carbon markets to accelerate growth and serve more farmers with the tools to build resilient, productive, and sustainable agricultural systems.”